 What you can do

-- What treatments are available, and which do you recommend?
+- What medications and supplements do you take regularly?

 What to expect from your doctor

 Your doctor might ask some of the following questions:

 May.
 13, 2014

 - What are the symptoms and when did they begin?

 - Is there pain in the abdomen or bones?

 - Have you noticed that bruising occurs more easily?
 Any nosebleeds?